AntCMS-org/AntCMS/src/Content/docs/webservers.md

 ## Development servers

- - PHP Local Development Server (without asset delivery)
+ - PHP Local Development Server (without asset delivery).
+ - AntCMS includes a configuration for DDEV which can be used to quickly start a development instance of AntCMS.